 Fixed Rate Term

-Withdrawals are not allowed during the fixed rate term.
+Withdrawals are not permitted during the fixed rate term.
 If you need do access your money, you'll need to transfer to another provider or close your account.

 Early closure or transfer is subject to a breakage charge.
 For a term of 1 year or shorter the charge will equal 90 days loss of interest, or for a term longer than 1 year but shorter than 5 years, the charge will be 180 days loss of interest.
 If the interest you've earned doesn't cover this, you may get back less than you paid in.